google/opendocs/project_archetypes/edit.md

 - Documentation contributors find it difficult to add or edit docs in a way that is consistent with other docs.
   You may have evidence of pervasively inconsistent formatting, terminology, style, voice, tone, or structure between or within documents.

-- Formatting, style, voice, and tone choices have been previously unmanaged (that is, you didn't have a style guide) or recently changed (that is, you switched style guides).
+- Formatting, style, voice, and tone choices have been previously unmanaged (that is, you didn’t have a style guide) or recently changed (that is, you switched style guides).

 - You have too much documentation and you need to shrink or eliminate some of it.